-April 7, 2015, Anne and Christine will give a talk, “‘Doing Language’ in the Secondary English Classroom: Using Authentic Language to Develop Students’ Narrative Voice and Promote Linguistic Awareness,” as part of the panel session, “Linguistics in the Public Sphere,” on Thursday, April 7 at the Language Variation in the South (LAVIS) IV conference, in conjunction with the SouthEastern Conference on Linguistics (SECOL), in Raleigh, NC.
+April 7, 2015, Anne and Christine gave a talk, “‘Doing Language’ in the Secondary English Classroom: Using Authentic Language to Develop Students’ Narrative Voice and Promote Linguistic Awareness,” as part of the panel session, “Linguistics in the Public Sphere,” on Thursday, April 7 at the Language Variation in the South (LAVIS) IV conference, in conjunction with the SouthEastern Conference on Linguistics (SECOL), in Raleigh, NC.

 September 12, 2104, Anne gave a talk at Richard Bland College of William and Mary in Petersburg, VA.